cspr-rad/actus-spec/spec/main.typ

 A time of day is represented as an unsigned integral number of seconds since the start of the day.
 This number must be between $0$ and $86399$ ($24 dot 60 dot 60$).

-#todo(
-  "Figure out if that's the right precision.
-We probably don't care about sub-second timing.", )

 A time of day is specified in the form #raw("HH:MM:SS").